DittoJoe/tinklink/README.md

     $ ruby decode_url.rb

 Now just paste your Tink Link URL and there you go!
-The paramaters will display on separate lines so you can easily grab the one you need.
+The parameters will display on separate lines so you can easily grab the one you need.